Oru Thalai Ragam: Production

-The film marked the debut of Rajendar in the film industry.
-It also marked the acting debuts of Shankar, Roopa, Thyagu and Ravindran.
-Though Kailashnath was not very fluent in Tamil, he dubbed in his own voice.
-The producer E. M. Ibrahim of Mansoor Creations agreed to produce the film, reportedly on the basis of one condition that Ibrahim himself will be credited as director while Rajender would be credited as the screenwriter and music composer.
+The film marked the debut of T. Rajendar in the film industry.
+It also marked the acting debuts of Shankar, Roopa, and Thyagu.
+Raveendar, who previously had a minor role in Aval Appadithan (1978), made his full-fledged acting debut in this film.
+Though Kailas Nath was not very fluent in Tamil, he dubbed in his own voice.
+E. M. Ibrahim of Mansoor Creations agreed to produce the film, reportedly on the basis of one condition that Ibrahim himself will be credited as director while Rajender would be credited as the screenwriter and music composer.
 During the shoot, since Ibrahim had no prior experience of film direction, Rajender shot the whole film.
 Cinematography was handled by the duo Robert–Rajasekar.
-The film was prominently shot at A. V. C. College in Mayiladuthurai where Rajendar was an alumnus.
-The filming was completed within two months.
+The film was prominently shot at A.V.C.
+College in Mayiladuthurai where Rajendar was an alumnus.
+Filming was completed within two months.

 Music

 The music was composed by Rajendar, who also wrote the lyrics.
 Since the lead characters hardly speak to each other throughout the film, Archana Nathan, writing for Scroll.in, feels the songs are their way of communicating.
 Rajender said he wrote the song "Idhu Kuzhandhai Paadum" with the intention of defying the rules of grammar and "mak[ing] a distinctive mark" in his debut film.
 The songs became successful and made Rajendar popular as a composer.
 Rajender recalled that though he had composed the score, he was not credited for that; the score he composed was replaced with a different score composed by A. A. Raj.
 This made Rajendar swear not to watch the film again.